20 Most Beautiful Yellow Birds In Pennsylvania

 There are many kinds of warblers out there that you might think you have spotted, so if you believe you have seen a Yellow-throated Warbler in Pennsylvania, you may have to check very well and be sure it has yellow color on its throat before giving too much credence to your sighting.

-See also 12 Most Beautiful Small Brown Birds In Your Backyard
+See also Most Beautiful Backyard Birds In Texas in 2024

 It is commonly found in the southern states, with migratory patterns to follow.
 If indeed the Yellow-throated Warbler has traveled north in search of food, it may be here until late summer.